MichaelCurrin/auto-commit-msg/shell/README.md

 ### Dev notes

-Remember to **compile** before running this script to get the latest changes.
+Remember to **compile** the TS to JS before running this script to get the latest changes.
+Or use a pre-compiled script.

 #### Purpose